hhss221133/Pixel-Survivors/README.md

 Regarding the server:

-1. Since it is an action game, it is really hard to play the game by yourself using localhost.
-So, we set up a "real" server using AWS(ec2).
+1. The game works perfectly fine in localhost, but since it is an action game, it is really hard to play the game by yourself using localhost.

-2. You can play the game using the link below if you want. http://ec2-18-162-115-233.ap-east-1.compute.amazonaws.com/
+2. Therefore, we set up a "real" server using AWS(ec2).
+You can play the game using the link below if you want. http://ec2-18-162-115-233.ap-east-1.compute.amazonaws.com/

+3. We recommend using localhost for marking.
+The real server is only for demonstation and we cannot guarantee that the server works 100% fine.

-2. Feel free to contact Haruki (hsaegusa@connect.ust.hk) if the link is not working
+4. Feel free to contact Haruki (hsaegusa@connect.ust.hk) if the link is not working.